 The experience was encouraging and confronting at the same time.
 Encouraging when you talk to a candidate who welcomes you, regardless of your appearance or the way you speak, and who publicly advocates for refugees.
-Confronting in the sense that you have to hold a position of impartiality, even with candidates and parties that have harsh views and policies toward refugees - policies that have hit you, your family, and your home so
+Confronting in the sense that you have to hold a position of impartiality, even with candidates and parties that have harsh views and policies toward refugees - policies that have hit you, your family, and your home so badly

 So it was a mix of these two very intense feelings.
 On election day, we were handing out scorecards to people as they came to the polling booths.
 There would be people who passed by saying "no, we don't want you", "we don't welcome refugees" - things like that.
-Sometimes it's hard, but you put it aside so that you can remain strong on your platform, but also be the neutral organiser that you need to language, the system, the culture, and found their way to becoming a homeowner or a business owner in this country.
+Sometimes it's hard, but you put it aside so that you can remain strong on your platform, but also be the neutral organiser that you need to be.